-There are five models within the i3 line, each with their own niche to fill.
+There are five models within the i3 line, each with its own niche to fill.
 There are low powered (T) and overclockable (K) models available to choose from, along with the non-modified models.

 None of the models in the i3 line are unlocked for Turbo Boost so they won’t auto-overclock when under heavy load, which means unless you go for the 8350K and overclock it, you’re stuck with the processor always at one speed.

 This can be an issue if you’re looking for an energy-efficient solution but still want flexibility.